tlhunter/sleekmvc-app/README.md

 * Don't clobber $_GET (or any super global) variables (e.g. CodeIgniter)
 * Don't require a ton of 'empty' class files (e.g. Kohana)
 * Provide a easily understood autoloader which handles namespaces
-* Use _standard_ PHP class conventions which are IDE _intellisense_ compatible
+* Work with IDE autocomplete features out of the box
 * Use raw PHP files for views (but allow template engine usage if desired)
 * View files won't need to execute classes to access data
-* Provide extensive, clear documentation, for every single developer available feature
+* Provide extensive, clear documentation, for every single developer exposed feature
 * Provide request and response objects for handling related superglobals